Assist the team with data collection of Big Cats to help with research on cheetah and leopard conservation in the stunning Namibian desert.

 At the Namibia Wildlife Sanctuary there are two accommodation options: volunteer rooms for up to two people (same gender), or large tents with a living and bedroom area to be shared by two volunteers.

 Three meals a day are provided.
 Breakfast includes toast and cereal, lunch includes pasta, wraps, burgers or stir-frys, and dinners include meat, fish, vegetables, rice, potatoes and pasta.
-On weekends there is often a braai (barbecue), which is a great chance to socialise and speak to people you may not yet have had the chance to.
+There is also a pizza oven on site, and one night a week volunteers have the chance to make and enjoy their own culinary creations!
+On weekends there is often a braai (barbeque), which is a great chance to socialise and speak to people you may not yet have had the chance to.
 Tea and coffee are freely available throughout the day and other drinks and snacks can be purchased at the Sanctuary.